archaeogeek/gettingstartedwithgit/git/stages.md

 ![Git Commit #1](../images/git_commit1.png)

 Once your commit message has been saved and you are back at your git command prompt, you will see a summary of the changes git has made.

-Running git status again will tell you that your "working directory is clean", in other words you have no untracked files or uncommitted changes:
+Running `git status` again will tell you that your "working directory is clean", in other words you have no untracked files or uncommitted changes:

 ![Git Commit #2](../images/git_commit2.png)

 _Note that we can shorten these steps slightly using the -m flag to the git commit statement.
 Staging and committing can therefore be done in one go using the following syntax:_

-	git commit -m"First commit of currently blank text file"
+	git commit -m "First commit of currently blank text file"

-Also, running git log will give you a nicely formatted record of your changes:
+Also, running the `git log` command will give you a nicely formatted record of your changes:

 	git log